AndreiMGagiu/Gourmet-Genie/README.md

 # Gourmet Genie

-Gourmet Genie is a Rails backend application that helps users find recipes based on ingredients they have at home.
-It provides a powerful search functionality and ingredient matching system to suggest the best recipes for users.
+Gourmet Genie is a Rails backend application that helps users find recipes based on the ingredients they have at home.
+It features a search functionality and an ingredient matching system to suggest the best recipes for users.

+The React client application can be found here: https://github.com/AndreiMGagiu/Gourmet-Genie-Client

 ## Table of Contents